(Originally published July 15, 2010)

-I wondered about this guy’s girlfriend back in New York.
-It must be awful hard to be that good-looking and remain faithful, so I couldn’t fault him necessarily.
+It wasn’t what was said so much as who was saying it.
+He could’ve been pitching “Snuffgirls.com” and she’d have been captivated.
+I guarantee it.
+I also wondered about this guy’s girlfriend back in New York.
+It must be awfully hard to be that good-looking and remain faithful to her.
+I couldn’t fault him, necessarily.

-As I listened to their lively conversation from the periphery, I checked that my phone was still working and I hadn’t missed any calls.
+As I overheard their conversation from the periphery, I noticed my phone was still working and I wasn’t missing any incoming calls.
 Good.

-The valet brought the model’s car.
-He shook my hand, waved goodbye to her, and left.
+The valet brought the model/actor’s car.
+He shook my hand, hugged the girl, and left.

 Now it was just the two of us.
-I clumsily tried to pick up from where they had left off.
-“So, Boston, huh?
+I clumsily tried to pick up from where they had left off: “So, Boston, huh?
 That’s gotta be an adjustment.
 How do you like LA?”
-I don’t remember why she was here, just that she was employed as a medical supply salesperson, was originally from Vermont, and had been a high-jumper in college.
-“I know someone who ran track at Miami,” I said, “You track people are nuts.”
+I don’t remember why she was there, just that she was employed as a medical supply salesperson, was originally from Vermont, and had been a high-jumper in college.
+“I know someone who ran track at Miami,” I said.
+“You track people are nuts.”
 Yep.

-The valet had been gone ten minutes at least.
-This kind of “captive audience” situation is usually when I’m at my best, but by then I was just wondering about my car.
-I started the conversation back up again out of obligation.
+The valet had been gone more than ten minutes.
+This kind of captive audience situation is usually when I’m at my best but by then I was just thinking about my car.

 “So… what kind of medical supplies do you sell?”